NYU-LARX/larx-lab-manual/docs/README.md

 # LARX Lab Resources Manual Homepage

-This Lab manual provides the lab equipment information and the guidance of lab workstations.
-It also provides some basic background of Linux environments.
+This Lab manual documents the lab equipment information and the guidance of lab workstations.
+It also provides some basic background of Linux OS.

 The document is still under construction.
 Any type of suggestions and contribution are welcomed.